MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview/features.md

 - MET150
 - MOE150
 ms.assetid: 5861e462-faed-4c3d-824d-ed3aafd80714
-description: "Key features of Microsoft Search in Bing for admins and end users include bookmarks, Q&amp;As, and management and data insights"
+description: "Key features of Microsoft Search in Bing for admins and end users include bookmarks, Q&As, and management and data insights"
 ---

 # Features of Microsoft Search